 If you prefer to cook with gas, rather than with an induction or ceramic hob, then you'll love our selection of gas hobs.
 Cooking with a naked flame can offer more versatility with you cooking, and more visual control.
 If you do not have a gas supply to your home currently then it would be worth investigating to see if it is possible to install, and reassessing your budget.

 Stealing the top prize, this gas cooker is designed to integrate seamlessly into your kitchen, and it's brimming with a host of useful cooking essentials, too.

 Featuring a total of five burners, this hob has a consistent flame and heat distribution of the dual flame wok burner.
 These, combined with the responsive dials, offer precise heat adjustment which are perfect for everything from simmering sauces to searing steaks.

 Safety, and style

-Whether you're cooking, or you've served up, the intuitive dials will glow red for on and white for off, so you know from a distance which burners remain lit.
-There's even a flame failure safety device which automatically turns off the gas should a flame be accidentally extinguished.
+Whether you're cooking or you've served up, the intuitive dials will glow red for on and white for off, so you know from a distance which burners remain lit.
+There's even a flame failure safety device which automatically turns off the gas should a flame be discovered.